ChrstphrHll/npc_gen/students/Isaias Vaalyun.md

 # Isaias Vaalyun
 ---
 ### Description
-- Dwarf Cleric from Aldercrown Empire
+- Dwarf Cleric from Kordinia
 - 2nd year Diplomacy student in Burk
-- short curly auburn hair that's plain, Pale Brown eyes, and Dark Brown skin
+- long wavy white hair that's plain, Pale Brown eyes, and Dark Brown skin
 - Is Discerning and Hidebound, and has Logic as their ideal

 ### Organizations